Soft-CAM: Making black box models self-explainable for medical image analysis: Experimental setup

-\paragraph{Baseline CAM-based methods.} We qualitatively and quantitatively assessed the explanations generated by our method (SoftCAM) against post-hoc explanation techniques from several state-of-the-art class attribution map-based methods, applied to their respective black-box models.
-Specifically, we compared our approach with gradient-based methods, including GradCAM \cite{selvaraju2017grad}, Integrated Gradient (Itgd Grad.) \cite{sundararajan2017axiomatic}, Guided Backpropagation (Guided BP) \cite{springenberg2014striving}, as well as gradient-free methods such as ScoreCAM \cite{wang2020score} and LayerCAM (\cite{jiang2021layercam}).
-Guided BP and Itgd Grad. have consistently performed well in producing saliency maps for explaining black-box CNN classifiers on retinal images \cite{ayhan2022clinical, djoumessi2024inherently}, while GradCAM has shown strong localization performance for chest X-ray interpretation \cite{saporta2022benchmarking}.
-Gradient-based methods were implemented from Captum \cite{kokhlikyan2020captum}, whereas gradient-free methods were implemented via TorchCAM \cite{torcham2020}.
-For full descriptions of these methods, see Appendix \ref{suppl:cam-based-methods}.
+\paragraph{Post-hoc baseline.} SoftCAM was compared with widely used post-hoc methods (Appendix \ref{suppl:cam-based-methods}), including CAM gradient-based approaches such as GradCAM \cite{selvaraju2017grad} and LayerCAM \cite{jiang2021layercam}; the CAM gradient-free method ScoreCAM \cite{wang2020score}; and backpropagation-based techniques such as Integrated Gradients (Itgd Grad) \cite{sundararajan2017axiomatic} and Guided Backpropagation (Guided BP) \cite{springenberg2014striving}.
+Each method was evaluated on its respective black-box CNN models.

-\paragraph{Evaluation metrics.} Models were evaluated on both classification performance and explainability.
-For binary tasks, performance was measured using accuracy and AUC, while for multi-class tasks, accuracy and the quadratic Cohen's kappa score were used.
-AUC reflects class separability, whereas the kappa score captures agreement beyond chance.
-To assess explainability, we employed several quantitative metrics: Top-k localization precision \cite{donteu2023sparse}, activation precision \cite{barnett2021case, raatikainen2022weighting}, activation consistency \cite{donteu2023sparse}, and faithfulness \cite{djoumessi2024actually, nielsen2023evalattai}.
-We further extended activation precision to define activation sensitivity.
-For full descriptions of the explainability metrics, see Appendix \ref{suppl:xai-metrics}.
+\paragraph{Evaluation metrics.} The models were evaluated for predictive performance and explainability.
+For explainability, we used several quantitative metrics, including top-k localization precision \cite{donteu2023sparse}; activation precision \cite{barnett2021case}, faithfulness \cite{yeh2019fidelity}, and activation consistency \cite{donteu2023sparse}, and we further extended activation precision to define activation sensitivity.
+Together, these metrics quantify both alignment with expert clinician annotations and alignment with the model’s actual decision-making process.
+Full metric descriptions are provided in Appendix \ref{suppl:xai-metrics}.